Tree Hearing Notices

 City of Cambridge, Department of Public Works

-Pursuant to Massachusetts General Laws Chapter 87, Sections 3 and 4, a public hearing will be held on Tuesday, October 14th, 2014 at 5:30 pm at 147 Hampshire St, Cambridge, Mass., to consider the removal of the following public tree(s):
+Pursuant to Massachusetts General Laws Chapter 87, Sections 3 and 4, a public hearing was held on Wednesday, April 29th, 2015 at 5:30 pm at 147 Hampshire St, Cambridge, Mass., to consider the removal of the following public tree(s):

-- 55 Upland Rd – Removal of 12.7” zelkova due to canopy dieback, wounding along trunk, and fungus at base of trunk.
+3. 33 Concord Ave – Removal of 28.2” sycamore due to wounding and cavity in trunk.
 Location will be replanted.

 The tree(s) identified above have been posted for public inspection.
 Any objections to their removal must be submitted in writing to the City Arborist, prior to or during the hearing.
 The mailing address for the City Arborist is Department of Public Works, City of Cambridge, 147 Hampshire Street, Cambridge, MA 02139; phone: 617-349-6433 email: email@example.com